 A job candidate

-One professional contact to another
+One professional contact with another

 What a Letter of Introduction is NOT